GRAAL-Research/deepparse/README.md

 The predictions tags are the following

-- "StreetNumber": for the street number
+- "StreetNumber": for the street number,
-- "StreetName": for the name of the street
+- "StreetName": for the name of the street,
-- "Unit": for the unit (such as apartment)
+- "Unit": for the unit (such as apartment),
-- "Municipality": for the municipality
+- "Municipality": for the municipality,
-- "Province": for the province or local region
+- "Province": for the province or local region,
-- "PostalCode": for the postal code
+- "PostalCode": for the postal code,
-- "Orientation": for the street orientation (e.g. west, east)
+- "Orientation": for the street orientation (e.g. west, east),
-- "GeneralDelivery": for other delivery information
+- "GeneralDelivery": for other delivery information.

 ### Retrain a Model